yash-kapila/k8s-practice/README.md

 }
 ```

-This means that whenever Nginx receives a request from the React app with `/api`, it should forward it to the NodeJS app that we have built i.e `http://Backend`.
+It means that when Nginx receives a request from the React app with `/api`, it should forward it to the PHP app i.e `http://Backend`.
 This is configured as an upstream whose DNS is configured in our K8S setup.
 More on that down below.

 ## K8S Setup